 Two players, two balls, one game of catch.
 Each player starts with a ball and throws it to the opposite player.
 That’s more difficult than it sounds.
 Timing and rhythm are everything.
 Balls will drop.
 Giggles will be shared.
 But it helps work on coordination.
 The object is to try to keep the game going as long as possible with zero drops.

 13. Backwards Catch

-It’s catch, but players stand three to four feet apart and one stands backwards.
-The player not standing backwards, gives the other player a heads up and throws the ball them.
+It’s catch, but players stand three to four feet apart and one stands backward.
+The player not standing backward, gives the other player a heads-up and throws the ball to them.
 The player catching must try to catch it on one bounce.
-The backwards-standing player must then throw the ball backwards for the other person.
+The backward-standing player must then throw the ball backward for the other person.

 14. Double Backwards Catch